mikaelsundin/tiny_wire_protocol/README.md

 # Tiny Wire Protocol
-A protocol to read/write 16bit data to registers on multiple nodes over UART.
+A protocol to read/write 16bit data to registers/memory on multiple nodes over UART.
 Inspired from COBS.

+Require only total 8 bytes including packet delimitor.

 # Specifications
-* 10bit Node addressing
+* 8bit Node addressing
 * 16bit Address range
-* 16bit Data
+* 16bit Data read/write
 * Write with ack with possible of error code
 * Read with response with possible for error code.
 * Fixed size packet size of 8 bytes.
 * Extension flag make it possible to extend the protocol in the future.

+# Extension
+Current no extensions is defined.

 # Protocol

 ---